-- makes sure that the council complies with statutory provisions that refer to the Treaty of Waitangi.
+- makes sure that we comply with statutory provisions that refer to the Treaty of Waitangi.

 The board also:

-- gives advice to Auckland Council about issues that affect Māori in Auckland
+- gives advice to us about issues that affect Māori in Auckland

-- helps the council create suitable documents and processes to meet its statutory obligations to Māori in Auckland.
+- helps us create suitable documents and processes to meet its statutory obligations to Māori in Auckland.

-The board and the council meet at least four times each year to discuss the council’s performance of its duties.
+We meet with the board at least four times each year to discuss our performance of our duties.